steamship-core/python-client/DEVELOPING.md

 ./bin/tox
 ```

-This will install the required dependencies (runtime and development) and register the project source tree with your virtual environment so that `import nludb` statements will resolve correctly.
+This will install the required dependencies (runtime and development) and register the project source tree with your virtual environment so that `import steamship` statements will resolve correctly.

 ## Testing

 ### Configuring Test Credentials

-This project's unit tests are intended to be performed against a running NLUDB server.
-They all execute by loading the `test` profile from your NLUDB client configuration.
+This project's unit tests are intended to be performed against a running Steamship server.
+They all execute by loading the `test` profile from your Steamship client configuration.

-To establish this profile, edit your `~/.nludb.json` file to ensure it has the following:
+To establish this profile, edit your `~/.steamship.json` file to ensure it has the following:

 ```
 {